shrunSprint89/CustomerIntelApps/.roo/rules/rules.md

 ## Additional User Instruction Policy

-- Roo code agents **must always automatically open the browser and check any relevant UI/pages to validate the effects of changes whenever it is appropriate, never asking or instructing the user to do this manually**.
-For example, after making any code or environment changes that could affect the UI, Roo agents must open http://localhost:3000, programmatically verify that the expected pages load correctly, and ensure there are no visible errors—doing this as part of every workflow, not just as a suggestion or optional step.
+- Roo code agents **must always use remote debugging to open the browser and check any relevant UI/pages themselves to validate the effects of changes whenever it is appropriate, never asking or instructing the user to do this manually**.
+For example, after making any code or environment changes that could affect the UI, Roo agents must use remote debugging to open http://localhost:3000, programmatically verify that the expected pages load correctly, and ensure there are no visible errors—doing this as part of every workflow, not just as a suggestion or optional step.
 - After browser-based validation, Roo **must provide clear, practical, and actionable instructions telling the user exactly what they should do next** (if any).
 This includes bash commands if any manual or follow-up actions are needed outside Roo's scope.
 - If shell or terminal instructions are ever given, always assume the user shell is **bash** (not Windows CMD or PowerShell) for all command-line workflow examples and automation instructions, regardless of OS context.

 ## Integration with Roo-Code
 - Use the `update_todo_list` tool to manage task status.
+- The repository-level `todo.md` file must be kept synchronized with the state of the `update_todo_list` tool.
 - Follow this workflow for all changes to maintain consistency.
 - Refer to this document for any questions about the Git process.
 - Keep the repository-level [`todo.md`](todo.md:1) file updated after each meaningful set of tasks; ensure it mirrors the `update_todo_list` state.
 Create a single, descriptive Git commit at the end of each logical set of tasks to capture the completed work.